 Oh, and of course there’s the other thing which is all too easy to forget, but undoubtedly impacts my relationship with my body.

 Prior to being big, I never gave too much thought to my size.
 I was a slim and healthy teenager, though I always felt invisible – until suddenly boys started paying me attention.
 At that point, I realised I was not unattractive, and had a reasonably good relationship with my body.
 Unfortunately, teenagers are very impressionable, and it took only a few immature remarks from silly boys for my self-esteem to falter: I became far more aware of my appearance and imperfections.

 Fast forward a decade or so…

 Ironically, despite making peace with the idea of giving my body up to motherhood, I’m about the thinnest I’ve ever been.
-I was very surprised that I snapped back so quickly after delivering our daughter; but I like to think I put the hard work in to make that happen.
+I was very surprised that I snapped back so quickly after delivering our daughters; but I like to think I put the hard work in to make that happen.
 (Alas, since becoming a mum, I’ve been unable to find the time to continue the same level of training.)

 Since gaining and then losing an extra two stones or so in my early twenties, I have never stopped feeling overweight, irrespective of my size.
 Although I’m relieved to say that has eased since I became a mummy.
 I have a rather strange relationship with my body these days…

 In contrast to my self-criticism, I have a new-found awe and respect for the female body, including – and specifically – my own:

 Because I created the best things on this earth: I grew two human beings.
 I delivered them and nourished them from my body.
 How can I fail to be moved by that when they are the reason for everything?